-Middlebury welcomes nine new tenure-track faculty members this fall, representing expertise in a broad range of academic disciplines, including Black studies, history, biology, global health, studio art, chemistry, biochemistry, geology, and English and American literatures.
+Middlebury welcomes 44 new faculty members this fall, including nine tenure-track faculty, and 35 who will join in term positions as visiting faculty, instructors, lecturers, teaching assistants, and assistants in instruction.
+The new group represents deep expertise in a broad range of academic disciplines, including Black studies, history, biology, global health, studio art, chemistry, biochemistry, geology, and English and American literatures.

 “I am delighted to be welcoming such a diverse and talented group of scholars to our community,” said Sujata Moorti, vice president of academic affairs and dean of the faculty.
 “As part of our larger institutional commitment to preparing students to address the world’s most challenging problems, we have hired faculty whose expertise allows us to engage with questions of global health, climate change, race, and racism.
 In addition we now have a cohort of faculty who will contribute to our Black Studies Program, deepening our engagement with questions of reparative and transformative pedagogies.”

 The following will join the Middlebury faculty in tenure-track positions:

 Sam Byrne, assistant professor of biology and global health, earned his PhD and MS at the University at Albany School of Public Health and his BA in human ecology from Hampshire College.
 An epidemiologist who focuses on health disparities caused by environmental injustice, Byrne comes to Middlebury from the Department of Environmental Studies at St. Lawrence University, where he taught courses including Introduction to Environmental Studies, Health Effects of Pollution, Environmental Epidemiology, and Natural History of Disease.
 He’ll be teaching epidemiology this fall.